 -Expansion of utility lines and services

 Note that all of these uses appear to be justified as far as being in the best interests of the public.
-However, in a controversial U.S. Supreme Court decision, the justices ruled that the City of New London was within its rights when it took Susette Kelo's land to make way for a new residential development.
+However, in a controversial U.S. Supreme Court decision, the justices ruled that the City of New London was within its rights when it took Susette Kelo's land to make way for new residential development.
 Kelo argued that giving her land to a private development company did not constitute "public use," but the court disagreed, arguing that the economic stimulus provided by the new construction would be of benefit to the entire community.
 This high-profile case is why an increasing number of people are aware of eminent domain property to be taken, and why property owners are increasingly on guard when the government raises this subject.

 Government agencies do not restrict their eminent domain actions to vacant plots of land.
-They may also lay claim to real estate like houses, office buildings or even a company's corporate headquarters.
+They may also lay claim to real estates like houses, office buildings, or even a company's corporate headquarters.
 Usually, they seek to demolish the real estate so that they can build whatever structures are necessary for the stated public purpose.
 However, it is not unheard of for the existing structures to be occupied for the use of the public.

 Most people are well aware that eminent domain property to be taken includes real estate and land.
 Fewer know that the government has the right to take virtually anything else as well.
 This can range from a company's inventory of products to a private citizen's vehicle.
 Other, intangible items may be obtained through eminent domain as well.
 More than one government entity has acquired a company's registered trademark or a trade secret in the name of the public good.
 Some inventors have seen their innovations taken from them in an eminent domain action when the government asserts that the invention will be used for the public good.
 In short, any tangible or intangible item may be seized by the government if they can justify that taking it is for the benefit of the public.